“You look tired”… Three words that you never want to hear, especially if you’ve just had a good night’s sleep.

 Blepharoplasty is deemed ‘outpatient surgery’.
 Therefore, after the procedure is complete, you can leave the clinic immediately – and begin your recovery from the comfort of home.

 The recovery process takes approximately 1-2 weeks and your sutures will need to be removed five days after the treatment.
-So, it’s a good idea to take at least a week off work.
+So, it’s a good idea to have a few days rest after your procedure.

 During this time, it’s important to rest.
 Some patients experience blurry vision immediately after blepharoplasty surgery and mild side effects can occur – such as swelling, irritation and bruising.
 But these are temporary and can be easily managed with painkillers, eye drops and ice packs.

-You should also avoid exercise and strenuous activities for several weeks and, to allow the incisions to heal properly (and minimise the risk of infection), make-up must not be worn for at least 2-3 weeks.
+You should also avoid exercise and strenuous activities for 1 – 2 weeks and, to allow the incisions to heal properly (and minimise the risk of infection), make-up must not be worn for at least 2-3 weeks.
 The surgeon will provide detailed information on aftercare before you leave the clinic.

 Blepharoplasty surgery achieves impressive and natural-looking results.
 Luckily, the eyelids heal quite easily.
 As the incision is located along the crease, it leaves a tiny scar that is barely noticeable.
 And the procedure typically restores a refreshed and youthful appearance around the eyes.

 Aside from the aesthetic benefits, you may also notice an improvement in your vision.
 This is because drooping and sagging skin on the eyelids can often obstruct your field of view.